dandalton1/hours-logger/README.md

 # Multi-platform

 This should work with any device that can run GUI Java code, including Windows, Mac OS X, and a Linux GUI.

+In order to run it, you will need a copy of the Java Runtime Environment.
+We built this one on Java 8.
+You may download this specific version at [https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).